 Dan is a founding member of the LCCDTS that provided an innovative business prospective to economic development issues to grow the region.
 Dan is a LCCDTS North South Corridor committee member and is dedicated to seeing the successful development of a 160 km corridor to Alaska for the betterment of current and future Lower Columbia generations.

-Prior to becoming a partner at Red Mountain he was consulting to the Aspen Skiing Company at Snowmass, Vail Resorts at Keystone and Intrawest at Copper Mountain Colorado and Panorama BC.
-He has also managed a major civil construction company in Vancouver.
-Don and family have called Rossland and the Lower Columbia home since 1979.
-Don’s professional experience includes: Ski Resort Management Civil Engineering Land Use Planning Project Management.
+Prior to becoming a partner at RED Mountain Resort, Don was consulting to the Aspen Skiing Company at Snowmass, Vail Resorts at Keystone and Intrawest at Copper Mountain Colorado and Panorama BC.

 Ingrid Hope is the President and Owner of Hall Printing in Trail and Nelson for the last 12 years; she has worked at Hall Printing for 27 years.